 Chances are you’ve received several e-mails that promise you cheap Viagra, diet pills that really work, a chance to win a million-dollar lottery in some country you’ve never heard of, and several million dollars needing to be liberated from a Sudanese government minister’s bank account.
 If you have, then you’ve been spammed.

 Spam, or unsolicited bulk e-mail, is fast becoming the bane of every Internet user’s existence, clogging our in-boxes and wasting our time with dodgy sales offers.
+It is an increasing problem worldwide, with companies such as local Internet service provider (ISP) M-Web estimating that as much as 80% of all e-mail sent is spam.

 Spam consumes server time and bandwidth, making the Internet and e-mail slower and more expensive for ISPs and users alike, says Anthony Southgate, general manager of Security for Internet Solutions.